hantsy/symfony-rest-sample/docs/gs/pre.md

 Open the *php.ini* file, adjust the configuration according to the above *recommendations* info.

-> If you are not familiar with PHP configuration, backup *php.ini* before modifying it.
+> If you are not familiar with PHP configuration, backup *php.ini* firstly before doing modification.

 And we will use Postgres as database in the sample application, make sure `pdo_pgsql` and `pgsql` modules are enabled.

-Finally, you can confirm the enabled modules by the following command.
+Finally,  to show all enabled PHP modules, run:

 ```bash
 $ php -m